aichemy-hub/aitomic/README.rst

 <https://aichemy.ac.uk>`_ for making AI in chemistry simple.
 As a chemical
 researcher, you likely do not want to spend your time thinking about how to organize your data or collect it from various sources.
-Most likely, you want to do write simple function call and get access to all your data in a data frame.
+Most likely, you want to write simple function call and get access to all your data in a data frame.
 Well, thats what ``AItomic`` does for you.
 Currently, the library provides tools for accessing your NMR data stored in a `NOMAD NMR
 <https://www.nomad-nmr.uk>`_ server.